 As previously mentioned, the amount of blue holes that exist here are is astonishing.
 These unique natural attractions are freshwater openings in the water that blast fresh water out of the earth several times a day.
 This is attractive to a variety of marine life and snorkelers can't help but be impressed by the striking blue color of these holes.

-If you're looking forward to experiencing below the water's surface you might want to check out.
+If you'd like to experience below the water's surface you might enjoy visiting.
 A shallow snorkeling site, this destination is known for its elkhorn coral forest and abundance of star coral.
 This snorkeling site is located on Andros.

-is another option.
+is another place you might enjoy.
 With waters that are between three and 15 feet deep, this reef system is great for snorkelers.
 The sights to be seen include staghorn, brain, and elkhorn coral as well as fish like trumperfish, grunts, angelfish, and yellowtail.

-A fourth place to go snorkeling is.
+A fourth place where you can go snorkeling is.
 Known for its remarkably clear waters, even for the area, this site has a nice diversity of marine life.
 Snorkelers will see brain coral, sergent majors, blue tangs, grouper, trigger fish, squirrelfish, and angelfish regular.
-If you want to check it out, this site is situated on Andros.
+If you want to experience it for yourself, you'll find this site located on Andros.

 Goat Cay Beach is a fifth option to consider.
 Popular among beach-goers, this is a small snorkeling site that offers visitors glimpses of schools of reef fish among the sand dollars and sea biscuits

-Some details concerning 9 of the most popular places where you can enjoy snorkeling in this area are listed in the chart below.
+Some key information about 9 of the best locations to enjoy snorkeling in this area are listed below.

 |8.1 mi.
 North-Northwest of Central Andros Town||North Andros Island|